stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 the implementation to apply the function argument to all values stored in the list, without dropping any of them or changing their order.
 The second is trickier: The two list arguments might be of different length.
-What are we supposed when that's the case?
+What are we supposed to do when that's the case?
 Return a list of the same length as the smaller of the two?
 Return an empty list?
 Or shouldn't we in most use cases expect the two lists to be of the same length?
 How could we even describe such a precondition?